9dots/9dots.io-pages/Oo4ZqNz.md

 ---

+## Lesson Overview

 ## Setup
-**Materials**
+### Materials:

-•12"x12" sheet of aluminum foil
+- 12"x12" sheet of aluminum foil
+- Tape
-•Pennies for testing
+- Pennies for testing

+### Preparations:

+- Fill a bucket with water to test the tin foil boats in

+### Project Time:

+- 45 minutes

-## Engage
+## Engage - 5 minutes

-Tear two piece of similar size aluminum foil to show students.
+1. Tear two piece of similar size aluminum foil to show students.
 Keep one piece flat and crumple the second piece as tightly as possible.

-Ask, _which, if either, will float and which, if either, will sink?
-Why?_
+2. Ask, _/'Which, if either, will float and which, if either, will sink?
+Why?/'_
-Demonstrate the flat piece floats while the crumpled piece sinks, though they are the same mass.
+	- Demonstrate the flat piece floats while the crumpled piece sinks, though they are the same mass.

-Ask, _why?_ (shape, size, density are possible answers)
+3. Ask, _why?_ (shape, size, density are possible answers)

-## Explore
+## Explore - 15 minutes

-Question: How can a single sheet of foil be folded in such a way to float and hold as many pennies as possible?
+1. Ask, _"How can a single sheet of foil be folded in such a way to float and hold as many pennies as possible?"_

-Design on paper 10 minutes
-Fold and test for 20 minutes
+2. Students have 5 minutes to design their boat on paper.

+3. After they design the boat, students create it using their supplies.

+4. Test the tin foil boats by putting them in the bucket of water and adding pennies to the boat until it sinks.

-## Explain
+## Explain - 10 minutes

-Density is the amount of stuff (liquid, gas, solid) that's jam packed into a given space (provide visual example)
+1. Density is the amount of stuff (liquid, gas, solid) that's jam packed into a given space (provide visual example).

+2. **Density = mass/volume**

-- Application: Anyone who has ever tried to lift something out of water knows it is harder than lifting that object outside in regular air.
+3. Anyone who has ever tried to lift something out of water knows it is harder than lifting that object outside in regular air.
 Why?
-- The force of gravity pulls the boat downward, while there is a liquid applies a force that goes upward, this is called **buoyancy**
+	- The force of gravity pulls the boat downward, while there is a liquid applies a force that goes upward, this is called **buoyancy**.
-- In other words, an objects ability to float depends on multiple factors, including how much surface area is touching the water in comparison to it’s overall weight
+	- In other words, an objects ability to float depends on multiple factors, including how much surface area is touching the water in comparison to it’s overall weight.

-**Density = mass/volume**

-- Show students 2 sheets of foil that are the same size again.
+4. Show students 2 sheets of foil that are the same size again.
 Ask, _is the density for these two sheets the same?
 Why or why not?_

-Fold one into a very loose sphere and one into a very tight sphere.
+5. Fold one into a very loose sphere and one into a very tight sphere.
 Ask, _is the density for these two sheets the same?
 Why or why not?_

-## Elaborate
+## Elaborate - 10 minutes
 Students get 1 new piece of foil to start from scratch, this time only given 10 minutes to apply new knowlege

-## Evaluate
+## Evaluate - 5 minutes
 Test using pennies!
 Who has the safest, most buoyant boat?

 ## Standards